hoegrammer/uk.artfulrobot.civicrm.iparl/README.md

 not do this.
 It's not possible to separate a set of names into first and last names, better to ask users to do this; it's their personal data.

+## Performance and caching

+When a user submits an iParl petition, iParl sends the data to CiviCRM as a webhook.
+This extension receives that data, looks up (or creates) the contact, updates the record with an activity etc. In creating the activity, it needs to look up the action ID sent by iParl by making another query to iParl.
+For some reason (Aug 2019) this is hideously slow - near 10s - and while this is going on the user is left waiting.

+For this reason this extension caches this data (i.e. keeps its own copy).
+Only when the copy is older than 1 hour will it reload.
+Because this is still likely to be a problem for the poor user who stumbles upon the petition at that time, a scheduled job runs hourly to refresh the cache, reducing the chance a user gets hit by this.

+If you have made a new petition/changed a petition you may need/want to forcibly refresh the cache.
+You can do this by visiting the extension's settings page and simply pressing Save.
+As well as saving the settings, it reloads the cache.

 ## Developers

 There's now (since 1.3) a hook you can use to do your own processing of the